 GeneCards Summary for PRKCD Gene

 PRKCD (Protein Kinase C Delta) is a Protein Coding gene.
 Diseases associated with PRKCD include Autoimmune Lymphoproliferative Syndrome, Type Iii and Systemic Lupus Erythematosus 16.
-Among its related pathways are p70S6K Signaling and MAPK Signaling: Oxidative Stress Pathway.
+Among its related pathways are Interferon gamma signaling and VEGF Signaling Pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCQ.

 UniProtKB/Swiss-Prot for PRKCD Gene